 Crampton, J. W., M. Graham, A. Poorthuis, T. Shelton, M. Stephens, M. W. Wilson, and M. Zook.
 2013.
 Beyond the Geotag: Situating 'big data' and leveraging the potential of the geoweb.
 Cartography and Geographic Information Science.
 40(2): 130-139.

 Graham, M. 2013.
 Thai Silk dot Com: Authenticity, Altruism, Modernity and Markets in the Thai Silk Industry.
 Globalisations 10(2) 211-230.

 Graham, M., M. Zook., and A. Boulton.
 2013.
-Augmented Reality in the Urban Environment: contested content and the duplicity of code.
+Augmented Reality in Urban Places: contested content and the duplicity of code.
 Transactions of the Institute of British Geographers.
 38(3), 464-479. (pre-publication version here)

 Shelton, T., M. Zook and M.Graham.
 2012.
 The Technology of Religion: Mapping Religious Cyberscapes.
 The Professional Geographer 64(4).
 602-617.

 Graham, M., S. Hale, and M. Stephens.
 2012.
 Digital Divide: The Geography of Internet Access.
 Environment and Planning A, 44(5).
 1009-1010.